-Create a personal online physician brand that works
+For help to Create a personal online physician brand that works.

-Web-savvy patients shape physicians' digital do's and don'ts
+Practices find that Web-savvy patients shape physicians' digital do's and don'ts.

-Social media guidance for physicians taps timeless principles
+AMA also provides Social media guidance for physicians taps timeless principles.

 Federation of State Medical Boards (FSMB):

-4 reasons why and 4 easy ways to stay on top of your online reputation
+Discover 4 reasons why and 4 easy ways to stay on top of your online reputation.

 Kevin Pho, MD: